-Security Patching Can Protect You From A Cyberattack
+Security Patching Helps Protect Your Business From a Cyberattack

 Software is not perfect when developers release it.
-Inevitably bugs are discovered after launching software and being used by many users.
-Wikipedia (https://en.wikipedia.org/wiki/Patch_(computing) defines a patch as “a set of changes to a computer program or its supporting data designed to update, fix, or improve it.
+Inevitably, bugs are discovered after launching software and being used by many purchasers.
+A software patch is defined as: “a set of changes to a computer program or its supporting data designed to update, fix, or improve it.
 Patching includes fixing security vulnerabilities and other bugs, with such patches usually being called bugfixes or bug fixes.”
-The main purpose of patches is to fix bugs in software functionality and patch security issues, including vulnerabilities in operating systems.
+The main purpose of patches is to fix problems in how software functions and patch security issues, including vulnerabilities in operating systems.
 In general, software patches are included in software updates.
 During the lifespan of programs, it is possible for many patches to be released over a period of years.

-Software updates and security patches go together.
-While many software updates include fixes for bugs in functionality, some address previous flaws in cyber security that create serious vulnerabilities.
-Such vulnerabilities make targets for cybercriminals.
+Software updates and security patches often occur together.
+While many software updates include fixes for issues with the way an app functions, some address flaws in cyber security that create serious vulnerabilities.
+Such vulnerabilities create easy targets for cybercriminals.
+Once a security flaw becomes widely known, hackers will use it to exploit unpatched computers.
 Security patches are one of the most important reasons for users to accept updates on all their software, especially their operating systems.
-Therefore, it is essential to keep your software up-to-date to maintain secure and seamless work on your computer system.
+Up-to-date software can help you maintain secure and seamless productivity on your computer system.

 What Is Patch Management?

-Simply put, Patch Management is part of comprehensive IT maintenance and ensures that all available updates for your software are installed so that your computer and all its connected devices run as smoothly and securely as possible.
-When users don’t apply security patches, they create opportunities for hackers to breach their system and all its devices.
+Patch management is one part of comprehensive IT security maintenance.
+It ensures that all available updates for your software are installed so that your computer and all its connected devices run as smoothly and securely as possible.
+When users do not apply security patches, they create opportunities for hackers to breach their network and all its connected devices.
 Over 60% of cyberattacks are estimated to capitalize on instances when important security patches are not installed.
-In a sense, inconsistent software updates and ignoring security patches make it easier for cybercriminals to launch a successful attack.
-There are three main benefits to implementing Patch Management are:
+Inconsistent software updates or ignoring security patches make it easier for cybercriminals to launch a successful attack.
+Here are three main benefits to implementing patch management:

 - Enhances Cyber Security – By regularly patching all your software, including your operating system, you can fortify an essential layer of cyber security.